2008 Nonhyeon-dong gosiwon murders

-The Nonhyeon-dong massacre was a mass murder that occurred in Gangnam District, Seoul, South Korea on October 20, 2008, when 30-year-old Jeong Sang-jin set fire to a goshiwon and slashed several women with a sashimi knife.
+On 20 October 2008, a mass stabbing and arson attack took place in Nonhyeon-dong, Seoul, South Korea.
+Thirty-year-old Jeong Sang-jin set fire to his gosiwon apartment building and slashed several women with a sashimi knife.
 A total of six people died in the incident, and seven more were injured.
-Jeong was sentenced to death on May 12, 2009.
+Jeong was sentenced to death on 12 May 2009.